Welcome to Year 4!

 My door is always open so please feel free to arrange an appointment to come and see me if you wish to discuss anything about your child and their learning.

-Miss Higgins!
+Miss Allin!

 Recommended Reading for 7-11 year olds